RayTracing/raytracing.github.io/README.md

 operating systems.
 Feel free to add your own implementation to the list!

 ### Branches
-The `master` branch contains the latest released (and live) assets.
 In general, ongoing development, with all of the latest changes, can be found in the `dev` branch, which may contain patch, minor and major changes, depending on the release in progress.
 We try to keep CHANGELOG.md up to date, so you can easily browse what's new in each development branch.
+We may from time to time use additional development branches, so stay up to date by reviewing the [CONTRIBUTING][] page.

+The `release` branch contains the latest released (and live) assets.
+This is the branch from which GitHub pages serves up https://raytracing.github.io/.

 Building and Running